 If you have a side-by-side refrigerator, consider replacing it if it’s more than five years old.
 For the bottom and top freezer models, only consider doing repairs if the appliance is less than seven years old.

 Built-in refrigerators are normally worth replacing since a lot of work was involved with building it into your kitchen.
+Furthermore, you want to ensure your refrigerator is keeping your food cold, otherwise you run the risk of food poisoning.

 When to Replace an Oven